George Abbot School: History

 The school is named after the Guildford-native 17th-century Archbishop of Canterbury George Abbot.
 The two main buildings are Elmslie and Raynham, named after the two headteachers when the buildings were separate schools, Miss Elmslie for girls, and Mr Raynham for boys.

 Curriculum

 All students must take four GCSE subjects.

-In Years 7 to 9, students are required to participate in six creative/expressive subjects: dance, drama, music, textiles, graphics and art.
+In Years 7 to 9, students will participate in eight creative/expressive subjects: dance, drama, music, design and technology, photography textiles, graphics and art.
 During Year 7 students are taught one language of either French, German, or Spanish.
-Upon going into Year 8, some are given the chance to take an additional language out of the original three.
 Some carry on these languages for GCSE.
-All GCSE students are advised to take at least one creative/expressive subject, which at GCSE include Photography, Computer Graphics and Architectural Design, however if they do pick four academic subjects or four creative subjects, that is accepted.
-Other subjects include History, Leisure and Tourism, Sociology and Physical Education.
+Other subjects include History, Geography, Sociology and Physical Education.

 Students take separate or combined science GCSEs (all involve Chemistry, Physics and Biology).
-Religious education is divided into roughly half of students who take a short-course and half a long-course GCSE.
+Religious education is taken at Y10.
 An option exists of taking fast track foreign languages (a year early) so pupils are able to learn another language (Spanish, German, or French) to take two language GCSEs.
+This option is usually for native speakers.